Emma-Net/Emma-Net/README.md

 ###Name:

-I think naming it after a non-male figure of social justice would be good.
+I think naming it after a non-male revolutionary figure would be good.
 Some possibilities which have been suggested:

 * Emma Goldman (the current namesake)